reinacjr/capstone/README.md

 *   **Industry:** E.g. "Technology".
 The industry the lead's company operates in.
 *   **LeadSource:** E.g. "Website".
 How the lead was acquired (e.g., Website, Trade Show, Referral, LinkedIn, Email Campaign).
 *   **Status:** E.g. "Open".
 The current stage of the lead in the sales process.
 Scope: "Open", "Converted"
+    * **Open**: The lead has not created an opportunity with us.
+    * **Converted**: The lead has created an opportunity with us.
 *   **Rating:** E.g. "Hot".
 A measure of the lead's potential value.
 Scope: "Hot", "Warm", "Cold".
 *   **EstimatedValue:** E.g. 30,000.
 The estimated monetary value of the potential deal.
 Scope: between 8,000 to 60,000
 *   **EstimatedCloseDate:** E.g. "2025-06-30".
 The estimated date when the deal is expected to close.
 *   **CreatedOn:** E.g. "2025-01-15".
 The date when the lead record was created.
 *   **ModifiedOn:** E.g. "2025-01-15".
 The date when the lead record was last modified.
 *   **OwnerID:** E.g. "USER-001".
 The ID of the user who owns the lead.

+suggestion: modified on and created on -> store the time as well, not just the date, so that we can have a new status, and 'responded' after the lead's initial query has been responded to.

 **2. Opportunities Table**